Semi-parametric inference based on adaptively collected data: Introduction

 \subsection{Visualizing breakdown under adaptivity}

 In order to motivate our proposed methodology, it is useful to visualize how classical guarantees, valid under i.i.d. sampling, can break down when the data points are collected adaptively.
-A simple example suffices to illustrate this phenomenon: consider the linear model
+A simple example suffices to illustrate this phenomenon: more specifically, let us consider the linear model